-Explore Nassau Paradise Island Bahamas
+Nassau Paradise Island in The Bahamas

 As a result, you'll find there are a great number of activities and curiosities to visit and enjoy here.
 This picturesque haven has much to do in a small area and you can easily busy yourself packing everything in.
 But take some time to appreciate the surroundings and make use of the walks, and numerous clean and lengthy beaches, to live island life like the locals do.
 Slowly.

 Paradise Island has been the setting for many Hollywood films, including two James Bond movies.
 And you can see why, as its setting really is the stuff of fantasy.
 This small island is surrounded by vast expanses of beach, most notably Cabbage Beach to the north, where fine white sand underfoot leads to azure blue waves that kiss your toes and soothe those cares away.

 Or will you take to the slides, brave the rapids and ride the waves at Aquaventure, Atlantis' very own water park?
 Maybe Atlantis Adventures will fit the bill, as you snorkel or scuba dive, meeting stingrays or sharks on the way.
 And for deep-sea wildlife lovers, the complex of aquariums and lagoons will keep you fascinated, with venomous lionfish, piranhas, jellyfish and Moray eels all on display, plus interactive touch tanks to engage and inspire your mini marine biologists.

 The French Cloisters on the island were opened to the public in 1968 and still stand today, now with the addition of the Versailles Gardens, a slice of European history that you'll adore.
 It's a surprising structure to come across in the islands, so take those pictures and selfies, or the folks back home might not believe you.